What’s The Best Way To Socialize My Puppy With Children?

 Addressing common challenges

-Common challenges that may arise when socializing a puppy with children include puppy nipping or mouthing, jumping up on children, and teaching the puppy to be calm around them.
+Common challenges that may arise when socializing a puppy with children include puppy nipping or mouthing, on children, and teaching the puppy to be calm around them.
 These challenges can be addressed through consistent training and positive reinforcement.

 Addressing jumping up on children can be achieved through consistent training and teaching the puppy an alternative behavior, such as sitting or offering a paw.
 Encouraging children to ignore the jumping and reward the puppy when it has all four paws on the ground helps reinforce the desired behavior.